luna-nightbyte/Deep-Live-Cam_Dockerized/README.md

   This uses batch processing with folders as inputs (single files are probably supported, but not tested since files can just be put into a folder.).
   Deepfaken face swap videos and images with a single click using docker container.

-Modify docker-compose, input dirs in `run.py` and start the container.
+Modify docker-compose, input dirs in `run.sh` and start the container.